akishindev/Publications/delegates/Readme.md

 }
 ```

-Next, let's make some functions for convenience (it is not necessary, just purely for an aesthetic purpose):
+Next, let's make some functions for convenience (it is not necessary, just purely for aesthetic purposes):
 ```kotlin
 fun <T : Any> delegateArg(): ReadWriteProperty<Fragment, T> =
 	FragmentArgumentDelegate()